 SEO is a fast-changing, constantly evolving field, though.
-Even if you’ve learned the basics, there are always new trends to grasp and additional tools to learn.
+Even if you’ve learned the basics of SEO, there are always new trends to grasp and additional tools to learn.
 Here are a few ways to stay updated on changes in the field:

 Attend workshops: Although there are no degrees in SEO, many colleges, universities, and industry-related organizations offer certificates and workshops on the topic.